Gulf United FC: UAE First Division

-International Friendlies
+International friendlies

 The club regularly plays in exhibition matches against global opponents showcasing the clubs young talent.
-In January 2022, Gulf United played with 7-time Slovakian Super Liga winners MSK Zilina.
-In February 2022, Gulf United played a friendly fixture against FC Riga, a game in which Gulf United player Manyumow Achol was subsequently scouted and signed for FK Auda.
+In January 2022, Gulf United played with 7-time Slovak First Football League winners MŠK Žilina.
+In February 2022, Gulf United played a friendly fixture against Riga FC, a game in which Gulf United player Manyumow Achol was subsequently scouted and signed for FK Auda.

 Gulf United also played Premier League side Newcastle United in a friendly match at NAS Sports Complex on the 24 March 2022, in which Newcastle won 5–0 with goals from Allan Saint-Maximin, Joelinton and Dwight Gayle.

-On 6 January 2023, Gulf United played a friendly against Al Ain FC, the 21-22 UAE Pro League defending champions, and who are widely recognised as being the most successful club in the UAE.
+On 6 January 2023, Gulf United played a friendly against Al Ain FC, the 21–22 UAE Pro League defending champions, and who are widely recognised as being the most successful club in the UAE.
 The match ended 1–0 to Al Ain FC with a goal scored by UAE international Bandar Al-Ahbabi.

+The club faced Al-Ittihad Club in a friendly match on 18 December 2024, losing 1–0.
+They met again in a separate friendly on 14 December 2025.

+Gulf United have also faced various national teams in friendly fixtures.
+In June 2022, the club played against the Australia men's national soccer team in a competitive match, which ended 3–1 in favour of the Socceroos.
+The club also faced the United Arab Emirates national football team on two occasions, in June 2025 and again in April 2026.

+Academy and Player Development

+The academy caters to players aged 4–23 across 23 teams and more than 83 nationalities, and is regarded as one of the most internationally diverse football programmes in the Middle East.

+Gulf United is the #1 football scholarship provider in the MENA region, with over 100 scholars placed into university programmes in the United States and Canada.
+The club maintains partnerships with coaches and institutions across all scholarship divisions.